Strategic goals objectives: How to set + 65 examples

 On an organizational level, growth refers to how your company expands and develops.
 Growth metrics include:

-These examples do not represent Asana’s goals, and are merely included here for educational purposes.
+These examples do not reflect Asana's goals and are included here for educational purposes only.

 Read: 16 social media metrics you should be tracking